Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Brett Huff

-Just first question on the GMS first party stuff, it sounds like we're lowering our guidance a little bit in light of RAM not the product stuff that we're more focused on but the overall, I assume it is just a faster decline in that first part of GMS commission than we expected, is that the right way to think about that?
+Just first question on the GMS first party stuff, it sounds like we're lowering our guidance a little bit in light on LiveRamp , not the product stuff that we're more focused on, but the overall, I assume that’s is just a faster decline in that first party of GMS commission than we expected, is that the right way to think about that?

 Warren C. Jenson

 That's exactly right Brett.
 And then just a little bit of added color, we would expect those negative comps to be there for Q4 as well.
 It was down sort of mid-60s for the quarter, same sort of thing in Q4.
-The negativity if you will there will be also negative in Q1, not quite as bad and then we will be through the negative comps as we roll into Q2.
+The negativity if you will, they will be also negative in Q1, not quite as bad and then we will be through the negative comps as we roll into Q2.

 Brett Huff